getsentry/sentry.engineering/src/content/blog/tombstone-support-android.md

 ## How to use it

-It is enabled by default since version `8.30.0` of `sentry-android-core`.
-So if your app runs on Android 12+, you will automatically get Tombstone events delivered for all native crashes that affect your app.
+It is available since version `8.30.0` of `sentry-android-core`.
+So if your app runs on Android 12+, and you enable tombstones you will automatically get more complete reports delivered for all native crashes that affect your app.
 If you used Native SDK/NDK integration, you will automatically get better stack traces for all your threads and still see the context you created on the native side.

 If you have never used the Native SDK interfaces in your native code directly, you can evaluate your options for disabling the NDK integration.
 If enough users of an app moved on to Android 12+, there is no further use in running both